AlistairMaclean.com header

 Themes in MacLean's Novels

 While the settings often differ wildly, certain themes repeatedly appear in Alistair MacLean's novels.
 Frequently, the "hero" is a highly skilled but cynical agent (inspector, soldier, spy, etc.) who bitterly blames himself for mistakes even while he is brilliantly and ruthlessly unraveling the bad guys' plots.
 He, or one of his closest allies, is often depicted as having an astounding tolerance for alcohol (a sad plot device, in light of MacLean's own alcoholism).
-His name is often John, and even more often, the heroine and/or love interest is named Mary or Marie or Maria (MacLean's second wife's name was Mary).
+His name is often John, and even more often, the heroine and/or love interest is named Mary or Marie or Maria.
+(MacLean's second wife's name was Marcelle; he referred to her as Mary.)

 Want to write your own MacLean-ish story?
 Combine all those themes, add plenty of slam-bang action and detailed psychological insights, and season with generous dollops of scenery, history, and weaponry.
 Go to it!